 - Applicable law and regulation

-The CDE sends copies of the investigation report to the complainant, the public agency, and the parent is different from the complainant.
+The CDE sends copies of the investigation report to the complainant, the LEA, and the parent, if different from the complainant.

 What if there is noncompliance?

-If the report includes corrective actions, the CDE may require the school district or public agency to:
+If the report finds noncompliance, it will include corrective actions and the CDE may require the school district or public agency for example, to: